 What do people gain from all their labors at which they toil under the sun?
 Generations come and generations go, but the earth remains forever.

 I read this passage, and I see Solomon looking for meaning behind the work.
 The work itself is not the value.
 He is looking for something of value that outlasts the labor so that is can be justified as worthwhile.
-The labor must produce something else, or it is simply a meaningless way to pass the time.
+The labor must produce something else, something lasting, or it is simply a meaningless way to pass the time.
 That is where the Lord comes in.
 When we live through him and work through him, we find labor worthy of the work because of its eternal impact.
 There is a purpose to our toiling when we toil for the Lord.
-Father, help us to see the eternal value in our labor, and keep us from making an idol out of our work.
+Our work for him will produce eternal fruit, and He will let us enjoy it.
+Father, help us to see the eternal value in our kingdom labor, that we would toil for You with expectant joy.